The Following Blog Posts Contain Information Related To:

-Headquartered in China, Alibaba.com is an online souq of product sourcing, selling, and negotiating – and it’s an essential cog in many e-commerce operations.
+Headquartered in China, and an essential ecommerce cog, Alibaba.com is an online souq of product sourcing, selling, and negotiating.

 Recently, Alibaba announced plans to fatten its fraud department.
-Perhaps to keep U.S. officials at bay?
-Probably.
 Alibaba announced plans to fatten its fraud department.

 Alibaba’s Piracy Past

-In 1999, Jack Ma had an idea: connect Chinese manufacturers with overseas buyers – online.
+In 1999, Jack Ma had his “a-ha” moment: Connect Chinese manufacturers with overseas buyers – online.
 And abracadabra, Alibaba.com was born.
 By 2012, financial analysts were valuing the company at about $150 billion.

 But everything wasn’t red dragons and lucky koi.
 Though profitable, Alibaba was also morphing into a piracy bazaar.